Skip to main content

 • What are the mistakes to avoid as a US expat investor in the UK?

-Common mistakes include assuming UK tax wrappers like ISAs are tax-free in the US, thinking US-based assets automatically meet UK rules, overlooking currency risk and trying to manage investments without guidance - all of which can lead to unexpected taxes or compliance issues.
+Common mistakes include assuming UK tax wrappers like Individual Savings Accounts (ISAs) are tax-free in the US, thinking US-based assets automatically meet UK reporting rules, overlooking currency risk and trying to manage investments without guidance.

-• What are the investing options as an American expat in the UK?
+• What are the investment options for American expats in the UK?

-Paying taxes as a US expat in the UK
+Paying taxes as an American expat in the UK

 Unlike most countries, US taxes are based on citizenship.
-So even if you’ve settled in the UK, you still have to file a US tax return.
+Even if you’ve settled in the UK, you still have to file a US tax return.

 These overlapping tax systems create a unique challenge and mistakes can be costly.
 Let’s look at the some of the mistakes we see most often in more detail.